Symbolic Recovery of Differential Equations: The Identifiability Problem: Introduction

 \begin{example} The Korteweg–De Vries (KdV) equation is defined as

 and is solved by the 1-soliton (= self-reinforcing wave) solution

+for $t\in\R_{>0}$ and $x\in\R$.
 Here, $\sech(x)=\frac{1}{\cosh(x)}$ is the hyperbolic secant.
-The problem for physical law learning algorithms is that $u$ also solves the one-way wave equation $u_t=-cu_x$.
-Thus, the learning algorithm cannot know which PDE to select and might output the wrong one \cite{Rudy2017DatadrivenDO}. \end{example}
+The problem for symbolic regression algorithms is that $u$ also solves the one-way wave equation $u_t=-cu_x$.
+Thus, the PDE is not identifiable, i.e., the learning algorithm cannot know which PDE to select and might output the wrong one \citep{Rudy2017DatadrivenDO}. \end{example}

-To the best of our knowledge, Example~\ref{ex:kdv-equation} in \cite{Rudy2017DatadrivenDO} is the only time this uniqueness problem is mentioned in the physical law learning literature and, furthermore, it is never tackled theoretically.
-Thus, this phenomenon poses a potential danger for any scientific insights inferred using the existing methods.
-Additionally, to ensure reliability of algorithms, which aim to learn physical laws, it is essential to investigate various properties such as the robustness or complexity of the learning problem, i.e., asking how strong the effect of noise on the measurements on the computed PDE is or whether there exists a Turing machine which can perform this task.
-However, one can only approach these questions formally if the operator $O$ is well-defined and uniqueness of the PDE is the first step towards this.
-Thus, this paper should be seen as the foundation for a mathematical understanding of physical law learning.
+To the best of our knowledge, Example~\ref{ex:kdv-equation} in \citet{Rudy2017DatadrivenDO} is the only time this uniqueness problem is mentioned in the symbolic recovery of governing equation literature and it has never been tackled theoretically.
+Thus, this phenomenon poses a potential issue for scientific insights inferred using the existing methods, since it remains unclear if or when one can trust the learned equations.